 In the late 1990’s and the 2000’s unscrupulous marketers would try to hitch a free ride on the traffic of a reputable website.
 They would do this by hyphenating a well known domain name.
 For example:

-Hyphens in a domain name will reduce credibility.
+And that's why hyphens in a domain name reduce your credibility.

 Is it this: